containrrr/watchtower/README.md

 $ docker ps
 CONTAINER ID   IMAGE                   STATUS          PORTS                    NAMES 967848166a45   centurylink/wetty-cli   Up 10 minutes   0.0.0.0:8080->3000/tcp   wetty
-6cc4d2a9d1a5   kopfkrieg/watchtower    Up 15 minutes                            watchtower
+6cc4d2a9d1a5   containrrr/watchtower        Up 15 minutes                            watchtower
 ```

 Every few minutes watchtower will pull the latest *centurylink/wetty-cli* image and compare it to the one that was used to run the "wetty" container.
 If it sees that the image has changed it will stop/remove the "wetty" container and then restart it using the new image and the same `docker run` options that were used to start the container initially (in this case, that would include the `-p 8080:3000` port mapping).

 ## Usage

-Watchtower is itself packaged as a Docker container so installation is as simple as pulling the `kopfkrieg/watchtower` image.
+Watchtower is itself packaged as a Docker container so installation is as simple as pulling the `containrrr/watchtower` image.
+If you are using ARM based architecture, pull the appropriate `containrrr/watchtower:armhf-<tag>` image from the [v2tec Docker Hub](https://hub.docker.com/r/containrrr/watchtower/tags/).

 Since the watchtower code needs to interact with the Docker API in order to monitor the running containers, you need to mount */var/run/docker.sock* into the container with the -v flag when you run it.